Rokuazery/LoL-Assist/README.md

 </a>
 </div>

-<p align="center">LoL Assist is an automatic Runes & Spells importer for League of Legends with a simple-looking UI.<br />
+<p align="center" styles="word-wrap: break-word;">LoL Assist is an automatic Runes & Spells importer for League of Legends with a simple-looking UI & GUI.
-Builds are scraped from <a href="https://www.metasrc.com">Metasrc</a>.
-Adding more options soon!</p>
+Builds are scraped from <a href="https://www.metasrc.com">Metasrc</a>, and I'll be adding more options soon or later on.
+Consider giving my project a star to support me. 😄❤️</p>

 <div align="center">
 <h3>Features</h3>